IvanoBaptista/IvanoBaptista/README.md

 - 💻 <b>Currently</b> in my second year as a student in the Bit-Academy
 - 📝 <b>I have </b> a strong interest in Web Developement
 - 🌱 <b>Love</b> learning about Computers
-- 🌟 <b>Main languages</b>: Python, JavaScript, PHP and many more
+- 🌟 <b>Main languages</b>: Python, C#, PHP and many more
 - ✍️ <b> Hobby's</b> are playing games and coding

 ###  <b>Favorite games</b>:
-- League of Legends (Good mental)
+- Valorant
-- Counter Strike: Global-Offensive
+- Call of duty cold war
 <br>
 <br>